chassisml/chassis/docs/docs/tutorials/ds-deploy.md

     <a href="https://testfaster.ci/launch?embedded=true&repo=https://github.com/combinator-ml/terraform-k8s-chassis&file=examples/testfaster/.testfaster.yml" target="_blank">:computer: Launch Test Drive :computer:</a>

-This is assuming that you have already downloaded your containerized tar image and it is stored in your disk as `/tmp/downloaded_image.tar`.

 ## Install KFServing in minikube

 You just need to clone the KFServing repository and run the `quick_install.sh` script.